 Engineering is over and you’re ready to embark on an exciting journey of your career.
 Yes, it’s time-consuming -- creating that perfect resume, preparing for the interview and the follow-ups.
-Moreover, if it is for an organisation like Accenture, the leading company in consulting and technology, candidates get all stressed up.
+Moreover, if it is for an organization like Accenture, the leading company in consulting and technology, candidates get all stressed up.
 You don’t need to break a sweat.
 If you’re well prepared with the kind of questions that will be asked, you’ll easily crack the interview.
-Here’s a list of top 6 questions asked in Accenture interviews, with their answers.
+Here’s a list of top 6 Accenture interview questions, with their answers.

 Why engineering and what you like and dislike the most about it?

 The interviewer wants to check your passion for the field here.
 You cannot possibly take out your frustration or talk too highly about it (may sound fake).
 Introspect for a minute, and give a well-thought answer on why you decided to do engineering.
 For the like/dislike part, try not to highlight something that’s not a core part of your job responsibility.
 You might say that you like project management but dislike client-facing.

 What are the new skills that you’ve acquired?

 This question is asked by the recruiter to check if you’re upgrading your skills from time-to-time.
 You need to keep your knowledge updated and keep evolving to keep pace with the competition.
 As technology keeps advancing, you’ll need to update your skill set too.
 List down all the MOOCs, other online trainings, live projects you’ve completed for developing your skills and which will prove to be valuable in your job, and inform the recruiter.